-HSA is an organization made up of students interested in the Hmong community.
-This club reaches out to the Hmong churches around the United States.
-The goal of HSA is to encourage believers, promote Toccoa Falls College, and deliver the Gospel of Jesus Christ to those we come in contact.
+HSA is an organization made up of students interested in serving the Hmong community and local churches.
+The goal of HSA is to encourage believers, promote Toccoa Falls College, and to deliver the Gospel of Jesus Christ to those we come in contact with.
+HSA also serves the local Hmong churches in Georgia, while carrying out its annual Spring Tour Ministry to serve an outof-state church.